 Making New Chromosomes

-New lipids are synthesized and added to the cell membrane so that there will be enough membrane to enclose both daughter cells.
-Phospholipids are made from fatty acids and glycerol phosphate inside the endoplasmic reticulum (ER), an organelle inside the cell.
+Phospholipids are made from fatty acids and glycerol phosphate inside the endoplasmic reticulum (ER), which is an organelle inside the cell.
 The new lipids are transported via vesicles that fuse with the plasma membrane.

 Making New Organelles

 Cells also continually make new organelles, just like they make new proteins.
 While each daughter cell needs to have exactly one copy of each chromosome, the exact number of other organelles can vary.

 Copies of the ER and Golgi apparatus (which together synthesize most of the molecules used by the cell) and mitochondria (which make energy for the cell) are randomly divided between the two daughter cells after the chromosomes have been segregated.

 After the chromosomes have been copied and separated carefully so that each daughter cell has one copy of each chromosome, the contents of the cell are divided by the gradual contraction of a band of proteins under the cell membrane.

 The contractile ring gets smaller and smaller until there are two cells in a process called cytokinesis.
 It’s almost like the twisting that turns a balloon into a balloon animal.
 Once the cells have divided, they can start growing and getting ready to divide again.

 Binary fission is a type of asexual reproduction/cell formation method where new cells are created from a single original cell.
 This is commonly used by prokaryotes.

 As with "regular" mitosis, binary fission involves the duplication of genetic material and the separation of an original parent cell into two genetically identical daughter cells.
 It's quite similar to mitosis.
 However, because these cells are significantly simpler than eukaryotic cells, the division process is much simpler.